 - If you are planning to travel outside of the United States.

-If a student is planning to make a trip outside the U.S., the student must have page 4 of his/her I-20 form endorsed (signed) by Todd Sasaki, or Jamie Francis at least 2 weeks before you plan to travel.
+If a student is planning to make a trip outside the U.S., the student must have the travel page of his/her I-20 form endorsed (signed) by Todd Sasaki, Michael Ballagh, Jamie Francis in the International Programs Office or Eva Peters in the Office of the Registrar at least 2 weeks before you plan to travel.